AllStarterKits/MEAN-Starter-Kit/README.md

 * Maybe a login feature, although I am not sure yet about that
 * Some sort of back-end panel would be nice with a couple of options
 * I might add a blog function to the starter kit
-* Move away from Bower and use Yarn
+* Move away from Bower and use Yarn or add them all by hand (scss instead of css)
 * Update devDependencies

 ## Licence